Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 ProsCons

-There are no fees to use Meta Pay but keep in mind that PayPal may charge fees for certain transactions if you use that as your payment method.
+There are no fees to use Meta Pay for sending money to friends and family.
+Keep in mind that PayPal may charge fees for certain transactions if you use that as your payment method.

 Sending limits

-Transaction limits for Meta Pay depend on the type of payment method you use, making them pretty straightforward and as follows:19
+Transaction limits for Meta Pay depend on the type of payment method you use:

 Visa debit card$10,000$10,000